Neuropathy messes with your strength and balance

 So unless there is an improvement in nerve function (like we do in our clinic), it is very difficult to improve the strength needed to improve mobility.

 I was thinking that many times underneath a blog, you have a little blurb about the author that is basically a way to get in touch with them/their business.
 Here is a shot at my blurb.Timothy Kelm DC is a clinician at Realief Centers of Minneapolis.
 Since 2007 he has worked with patients with peripheral neuropathy.
 He is also Chief Medical Officer and trains in new clinicians for Biolyst , a medical company working for solutions to peripheral nerve damage.
 He has presented at the University of Minnesota Gynecological Oncology Research Symposium, has participated in Tier One research with peripheral neuropathy and lectures in the US to patients on peripheral neuropathy.
-He can be reached at firstname.lastname@example.org or you can call his patient coordinator Amanda at 952.446.7424.
+He also lectures in the US to patients on peripheral neuropathy and neuropathy relief.
+He can be reached by contacting his patient coordinator via email, email@example.com or by phone 952-658-6354.